Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 on [Jenkins](https://jenkins.libtoxcore.so/) used for qTox and uTox.

-Currently echo cancellation is considered experimental, and Tox is seeking testing and feedback from users (on IRC, reddit, or wherever) about how effective it is.
+Currently echo cancellation is considered experimental, and Tox is seeking testing and feedback from users (on IRC or [reddit](https://reddit.com/r/projecttox), for example) about how effective it is.
 If testing demonstrates that it is working properly, the patches will be submitted to the [OpenAL upstream](https://github.com/kcat/openal-soft) for merging.

-#qTox progress
+##qTox progress

+####New chatform
 Over the last several months, [krepa098](https://github.com/krepa098) had been working on a complete re-write of qTox's chat form, and we're happy to say that it was finally merged into master in the last week (over 4000 new lines of code!).
 Users should